artyommargaryan/Lab-Projects/Vector/README.md

 # Lab-Projects

-Dynamic array implementation like std::vector with Java
+## Dynamic array implementation like std::vector with Java

-The elements in the data structure must be of type T (template).
-And it must have an iterator class implemented.
+The elements in the class are of type T (generic).
+And it has an iterator class implemented.

-Functions that must be implemented:
+### Functions that are implemented:

-Constructors
+#### Constructors

 ● Default constructor